apify/apify-cli/COMMANDS.md

                                          successful actor build.
 By default, it
                                          is taken from the "apify.json" file

-  -v, --version=version                  Deprecated: Use version instead.
-Actor
-                                         version number to which the files
+  -v, --version=version                  Actor version number to which the files
                                          should be pushed.
 By default, it is taken from the "apify.json" file.